 Listed here you'll come across Virginia's finest quality colleges for Food Science Technology degree programs for the investment.
 In 2016 35 Food Science Technology undergraduate students graduated with bachelor degrees from degree programs in Virginia.
 These grads will earn an average income of $42,301, starting out.
 Generally, the mid-career salary would increase to $76,619.

 Study the best value methodology overview to discover additional information about the other variables that go into selecting the universities and colleges here.

 Virginia Polytechnic Institute and State University is a great choice for students pursuing a Food Science Technology degree.
-Graduates of the food science tech program make around $42,107 in their early career salary and $82,629 in their mid-career salary.
+Graduates from the food science technology program at Virginia Polytechnic Institute and State University earn 4.9% more than the standard graduate in this field.
 Want a large student body?
 This college has over 20,000 students on campus.

 If on-campus safety is one of your priorities, you will be glad to know that this school has a low crime rate.
 Ranked #2 in Virginia for overall value, we might have expected this university's excellent academic programs to be higher priced.
 Learn more to check out how well Virginia Tech ranks in other categories.